Asking other people for help

 At Cottage Hospice

 With the uncertainty of the exact time your loved one will die it’s really useful to have some sort of rota system in place with all the family and friends.
 This will ensure that the days and nights are broken up; giving everyone a chance to do their part but also giving you and everyone else time to get some rest.

 It’s good to talk

 It can be tricky, discussing the end of life with our loved one and with friends and family.
 Sometimes family caregivers feel like they must protect people from sad news.
 With lots of experience in this area, we at the Hospice believe that keeping information from people, of all ages, can lead to more stress for you, the caregiver and your family and friends.

 Talking and informing people gives you the chance to offload some of the burdens you might feel but also this can open up discussions around how the people you are telling could help, even if it’s just a cup of tea and chat.

 Our volunteers and staff are available to offer advice to you on issues like this.
 You can also call and speak to one of our counsellors or a member of the chaplaincy team.

 All patients, families, carers and family caregivers can access counselling and support, regardless of which other Hospice services they are using.
-You can get in touch with the Hospice in the Weald Counselling and Support Service, or the Chaplaincy team, on the details below.
+You can get in touch with the Hospice in the Weald Counselling and Support Service, or the Chaplaincy team.